ElleSkye117/Markit-Coding-Standard-iOS/README.md

 ## Credits

 We would like to thank the creators of the [Ray Wenderlich](https://github.com/raywenderlich/objective-c-style-guide), [New York Times](https://github.com/NYTimes/objective-c-style-guide) and [Robots & Pencils'](https://github.com/RobotsAndPencils/objective-c-style-guide) Objective-C Style Guides.
-These two style guides provided a solid starting point for this guide to be created and based upon.
+These style guides provided a solid starting point for this guide to be created and based upon.

 ## Background